 Read this: Bragi Dash review

 Another crowdfunding hit, the Kuai biometric headphones are packed with sensors and crucially work in the water up to 3 metres depth.
-The multisport all-rounder features a heart rate monitor to accurately measure swimming intensity along with tracking laps, speed, strokes and calories.
+The multi-sport all-rounder features a heart rate monitor to accurately measure swimming intensity along with tracking laps, speed, strokes and calories.
 The 8GB music player can store music and training plans with instant feedback on performance.
 You can also create custom training plans and it's designed to work in the pool and for open water swimming.
+Now shipping, delays have hit the wider rollout of the product, but the problems appear to be behind the company.

 Sony has been making its neckband-style MP3 player/headphone mash ups for years now but with the B-Trainer, things get a whole lot smarter.
 Primarily designed for running, it packs GPS, a heart rate monitor and a whole host of other motion sensors.
 But it's also waterproof with a IPX5 / IPX8 rating making it safe for the swimming pool letting you play music from the 16GB player on board.
 Just make sure you switch in the dedicated underwater earpieces before jumping into the water.